MD22 - Dual 24Volt 5Amp H Bridge Motor Drive

 turn value being able to introduce power to the system.

-turn mode is selected Speed2 becomes a Turn register, and any value in speed 1 is
+turn mode is selected Speed2 becomes a turn register, and any value in

-combined with the contents of this register to steer the device.
+speed 1 is combined with the contents of this register to steer the

 Turn mode (up to version 7)